Moving from Children's Services to Adult Social Care

 If you're over 16 years old and you're able to, you should consent to a referral being made.

-We must be satisfied that an assessment is in your best interests if a young person is:
+We must be satisfied that an assessment is in your best interests if you are:

 Watch this video to find out more about the Mental Capacity Act: